Nsereko Kalamazi's Legacy

 Ssebuliba

-In memory of the skins on which Nsereko sat
+in memory of the skins on which Nsereko was seated

 Nambooze